Types of Degrees Civil Engineering Majors Are Getting

 |Race/Ethnicity||Number of Grads|

-Americans aren’t the only ones with an interest in Civil Eng.
-About 10.4% of those with this major are international students.
+Students from other countries are interested in Civil Eng, too.
+About 10.6% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia